 The Audrey and Harry Hawthorn Library and Archives (AHHLA) is home to an excellent collection of research material that complements the Museum’s object collections.
-It is a valuable resource for museum staff, the university community and the general public.
+It is a valuable resource for museum staff, the university community, the Volunteer Associates and the general public.

 The Library’s strengths are museology, Northwest Coast material culture, and world ceramics and textiles.
 The Archives holds both institutional and private records that document museum functions and aid the Museum in carrying out its various activities.
 Additionally, it supplies abundant research opportunities for students, authors, documentary filmmakers, First Nations researchers and many others.